hmnguyen1067/Bank-Customer-Churn-Prediction-Pipeline/docs/DOCKER.md

   - Evidently: `EVIDENTLY_BUCKET_NAME`.
   - Grafana DB: `GRAFANA_DB_*`, `GRAFANA_DB_PORT`.
   - API: `API_PORT`.
-- Change ports here if something is already in use on your machine (MacOS has AirReceiver runned on port 5000).
+- Change ports here if something is already in use on your machine (on macOS, AirPlay Receiver uses port 5000).
 - If you change bucket names or credentials, update both MinIO creds and the bucket envs; the compose jobs will create missing buckets at startup.

 ## Common Operations